To DO List

 There are many websites that will give you last year's secondary medical school essays.
 You may want to review these sites to check out what type of questions they are asking.
 Some schools don't change their essay questions from year to year.

 Recommendations are part of the secondary application.
-A lot can go wrong at this point so make sure they don't delay your application.
+A lot can go wrong at this point so make sure you attend to the details of the recommendations so they don't delay your application.

 Seek Current Medical Student Suggestions